Lupine Award

 The Lupine Award is a literary prize given annually by the Maine Library Association to a living author or illustrator.
-The prize can be given either for a book that is set in Maine or to an illustrator or author who was born in or who resides in Maine.
+The prize can be given to a living illustrator or author who was born in or who resides in Maine for all or part of the year, or has created work with a characterization, plot, or setting that is focused on Maine.
 The prize has been awarded annually since 1993.
 Since 2005, separate prizes have been awarded, one to a picture book and the other to a juvenile or young adult book.

+Beginning in 1989, the Youth Services Section Interest Group of the Maine Library Association has been presenting the award.
+One winner and one honoree in two categories, picture book and juvenile/young adult, are given the award.